Canon 1D X vs 6D

 The Canon EOS-1D X and the Canon EOS 6D are two digital cameras that were announced, respectively, in October 2011 and September 2012.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The 1DX has a resolution of 17.9 megapixel, whereas the 6D provides 20 MP.
+The 1DX has a resolution of 17.9 megapixels, whereas the 6D provides 20 MP.
 Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-An illustration of the physical size and weight of the Canon 1D X and the Canon 6D is provided in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Canon 1D X and the Canon 6D.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1DX – represents 100 percent across all the size and weight measures).
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 6D is considerably smaller (39 percent) than the Canon 1D X. Moreover, the 6D is substantially lighter (50 percent) than the 1DX.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.